flaviostutz/cdk-practical-constructs/README.md

 ## Construct WSO2 API

+### Usage

+Supported output attributes of this Custom Resource (you can use GetAtt on these):
+  - ApiEndpointUrl: returns the endpoint that can be used to invoke this API in WSO2

 For this construct, lots of experiences were extracted from [serverless-wso2-apim](https://github.com/ramgrandhi/serverless-wso2-apim).
 Thanks for the good work, Ram!